soubrunorocha/store-test/README.md

 ### Step 3 - Security layer

 Now all operations will need an user, password and access level :

 - Admin - All modules
 - Seller - Read-only customers and products modules, all access to sales module

- - Customer - Read-only to his data in sales module
+Trying to use Laravel Sanctum or OAuth

 ### Step 4 - Report sales

-Add options to return customer and product details into sales GET endpoint
+Add options to return customer and product details into sales GET endpoint using Laravel Resource Collection

+### Step 5 - JSON API

+Convert project responses into JSON API patterns

+### Step 6 - Units tests

+Write units for each module created

+### Step 7 - Dockerize

+Create a Dockerfile for this project

 ## More steps will come